-What will happen in Call the Midwife season 10?
+What is Call the Midwife season 10 about?

-Then there was the Aberfan disaster; one morning in October, a mountain of coal waste collapsed onto Pantglas Junior School in Aberfan, Wales, killing 116 children and 28 adults.
+Later in the series, we wonder if Call the Midwife will cover the Aberfan disaster.
+One morning in October, a mountain of coal waste collapsed onto Pantglas Junior School in Aberfan, Wales, killing 116 children and 28 adults.
 The tragedy is sure to touch a few hearts at Nonnatus House.

 Has Call the Midwife been recommissioned?